AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 The learner app provides a filter that allows learners to distinguish between:

 * Completed
-* Completed via alternate (This filters learning objects that only have alternate completions.
-If a learning object has alternate as well as direct completion then it won't be included.)
+* Completed via alternate (This filters LOs that only have alternate completions.
+If a LO has alternate as well as direct completion then it won't be included.)
 * When you select **Completed** and **Completed via alternate**, you'll be able to see all completions

 This enables learners to quickly understand how their learning requirements were fulfilled.